 Testifying at the D.C.
 Council Committee on Gov’t Operations and the Environment

 The PCJF today issued its strong support for the Open Government Act of 2010.
 Carl Messineo, co-founder and attorney with the PCJF testified today at the hearing before the D.C.
-Council's Committee on Government Operations and the Environment.
-His live testimony may be reviewed here, and written testimony submitted for the record here.
+Council’s Committee on Government Operations and the Environment.

 “For too long many government agencies within the District of Columbia have acted from the mind-set that information should be withheld from the public as if the government’s operations were proprietary corporate secrets,” stated Mr. Messineo, “Government in a democracy cannot function without the public being able to know and understand its workings.”

 The PCJF has engaged in repeated litigation against D.C. agencies to force public disclosure of critical information.
 The PCJF filed litigation against the D.C.
 MPD forcing disclosure of police operational documents, Special Orders and General Orders and policies that the Metropolitan Police Department had previously withheld and refused to release to the public.
 The MPD had long refused efforts from civil rights and civil liberties and community based organizations for this disclosure, but the PCJF went to court to get the documents.
 The documents have been made available by the PCJF at www.dcmpd.org.